 Terri Nunn of the band Berlin was in the running for the role of Princess Leia and had readings with Harrison Ford and Mark Hamill.

-Alec Guinness and Peter Cushing have both appeared in productions of Hamlet.
-One of Guinness's first roles, at the age of 19, was playing Osric in John Gielgud's production in 1933, which is considered to be one of the best theatrical productions of the twentieth century.
-Cushing played the same part in Laurence Olivier's film version of Hamlet (1948), which marked his first collaboration with future Star Wars cast member Christopher Lee.
+Sir Alec Guinness and Peter Cushing appeared in productions of Hamlet.
+One of Guinness' first roles, at the age of nineteen, was playing Osric in Sir John Gielgud's production in 1933, which is considered to be one of the best theatrical productions of the twentieth century.
+Cushing played the same part in Sir Laurence Olivier's movie version of Hamlet (1948), which marked his first collaboration with future Star Wars cast member Sir Christopher Lee.

 One of the instruments on board the Juno Probe was a Jovian Energetic Particle Detection Instrument, or JEDI.

 When R2-D2 is seen getting in to the escape pod and C-3P0 is running after him, in the distance can vaguely be made out old dial pilot and co-pilot control panels from a B-52-like cockpit.
-This is were the original Millennium Falcon concept was exchanged for Leia's family's corvette spaceship.
-The length of the corridor itself was intended to be the centerline body of the ship only to in concept become an access corridor to the escape pods from a much larger ship.
+This is where the original Millennium Falcon concept was exchanged for Leia's family's Corvette spaceship.
+The length of the corridor was intended to be the centerline body of the ship only to in concept become an access corridor to the escape pods from a much larger ship.

 Included among the "1001 Movies You Must See Before You Die," edited by Steven Schneider.